 In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases, that requires lessees to put most leases on their balance sheets and recognize expenses on their income statements in a manner similar to today's capital lease accounting.
 The guidance also eliminates today's real estate specific provisions for all entities.
 For lessors, the guidance modifies the classification criteria for accounting for sales-type and direct financing leases.
-The new guidance is effective for fiscal years beginning after December 15, 2021.
-The Coalition is evaluating the potential effects ASU 2016-02 will have on its financial statements.
+The Coalition adopted the lease standard effective July 1, 2022 as disclosed in Note F.

-13. Subsequent events
+12. Subsequent events

-Management has evaluated the effect subsequent events would have on the financial statements through the date these financial statements were available to be issued on March 22, 2023.
+Management has evaluated the effect subsequent events would have on the financial statements through the date these financial statements were available to be issued on March 14, 2024.